thure/baxter-imp/README.md

 ##License

-Baxter, both app and imp, are released under the MIT license.
+Baxter, both app and imp, are themselves released under the [MIT license](http://bureaujs.org/license).
+All of Baxter's dependencies are open source, but have their own licenses.